ilang-dev/i/README.md

 ---

 𝚒-expressions are similar to einsum notation but without the implicit summation.
-Here is a matrix multiply:
+Here is a matrix multiply implemented with 𝚒's Python front-end:

 ```python
 i("ik*kj~ijk") >> i("+ijk~ij")
 ```

-comprised of a "partial matrix product" expression chained into a "layer accumulate" expression.
+It is comprised of a "partial matrix product" expression chained into a "layer accumulate" expression.

 Breakdown of `ik*kj~ijk`: